 The length of the procedure depends on the changes we agree to make.
 It can be 30 minutes or 2 hours.
 The procedure is done with an anesthesiologist under monitored sedation or sometimes general anesthesia, depending on the work.
 Sometimes the stitches are all inside the nose, and dissolve on their own.
 On occasion, a few small stitches are placed under the nasal tip, or along the junction between the nose and cheek to narrow the nostrils.
 If structure is deficient in the nose, prefer to use your own cartilage if available but we occasionally use Porex implants to add support.
 They are the best tolerated by the body, and we will discuss them if they might be needed to enhance your result.
 A small gauze pad is placed beneath the nose for 24 hours, and some tape lines the bridge for 5 days.
 Any removable sutures come out within 1 week.
 Dr. Yager does not use nasal packing or splints, as they are uncomfortable and unnecessary.

 In recovery, you are observed for 1-2 hours.
 Head elevation is important.
 Swelling is expected with bruising often underneath the eyes if the bones are reshaped.
 While you may return to work in 1-2 weeks, your nose will slowly change over one year.
 The last of the swelling is usually in the tip.
 This does not mean that you look very swollen for a year, as usually a great improvement is seen in 2 weeks.
 Patience is very important.
-Pain is usually mild, and easily controlled with Tylenol or a mild analgesic.
+Pain is usually mild, and easily controlled with Tylenol, a mild analgesic, or even CBD oil.
 You may not wear glasses for 6 weeks if the bridge of your nose is reshaped.

 Dr. Yager’s satisfaction rate with nasal surgery is very high because he spends the time beforehand to plan and discuss the case and your expectations.
 Your idea of a “nice nose” and your surgeons might be very different, so it is crucial to communicate as clearly as possible and define your expectations prior to deciding on surgery.
 Dr. Yager will do everything in his power to assure that your chances for success are maximized, and that both you and he enter the operating room confident and relaxed.